eam-00/Linux-Notes/Misc/notes.md

      apt-get install google-chrome-stable

-And then remove the original repo:
+And then remove the original repo, first go to the directory:

      cd /etc/apt/sources.list.d/